UKCloud/documentation/articles/connectivity/conn-how-migrate-n3-hscn.md

 UKCloud's public services are currently presented on N3 and HSCN.
 You will need to amend VM host files to re-point to the HSCN IPs of any shared services you use when you migrate from N3 to HSCN.
 A list of the shared service IPs is available within the UKCloud Portal here: https://portal.skyscapecloud.com/notifications/472  (UKCloud Portal log in required)

 > [!NOTE]
 > These services will be removed from the N3 on 8th October.
 You'll need to amend your firewall rules and host files so you can continue to reach these services when we've migrated these services to HSCN.
-As HSCN is routable from N3, if you are currently still on N3 you will be able to reach these services if you amend your N3 firewall and host files with the HSCN IPs.
+As HSCN is routable from N3, if you're currently still on N3 you'll be able to reach these services if you amend your N3 firewall and host files with the HSCN IPs.

 ### Cloud Storage

-Cloud Storage will continue to be accessible over N3 until 3rd January 2019 but will also be presented to HSCN.
+Cloud Storage is now available on HSCN.

-When you've migrated your compute workloads to HSCN, you should consider using the HSCN-facing Cloud Storage as soon as possible, as this will improve communication between your VMs and Cloud Storage.
+The NHS DNS records for this service will be migrated from N3 to HSCN IPs on 7th December 2018.

-You'll need to update your firewall and host file records to continue to use this service.
+If you rely on the NHS DNS service to interact with the Cloud Storage then you'll need to update your firewall and host file records to continue to use this service after this date.

-HSCN-connected Cloud Storage has the following URLs and IPs
+HSCN-connected Cloud Storage has the following URLs and IPs:

-Farnborough: cas.frn00006.ukcloud.thirdparty.nhs.uk – 10.200.82.4
+-Farnborough: `cas.frn00006.ukcloud.thirdparty.nhs.uk` – `10.200.82.4`
-Corsham: cas.cor00005.ukcloud.thirdparty.nhs.uk – 10.200.83.4
+-Corsham: `cas.cor00005.ukcloud.thirdparty.nhs.uk` – `10.200.83.4`

 ### Next steps